ignaciocunado/delivery-microservice/README.md

 To import the template file, either (1) drag the file from your file explorer into your Postman 'Collections' window, or (2) press the 'Import' button in Postman and browse to it.

+> Note that your imported collection will **not** auto-update.
+You must manually reimport changes acquired from the repository.

 ### Request Requirements

 Two things are required to successfully make a request to the microservice: